The scale of the problem

 Asthma is not just a public health problem for developed countries.
 However, in developing countries, the disease incidence is very variable.

 In the WHO Western Pacific Region, the incidence varies from more than 50% among children in the Caroline Islands to virtually zero in Papua New Guinea.

-In Brazil, Costa Rica, Panama, Peru and Uruguay, the prevalence of asthma symptoms in children varies from 20% to 30%.
+In Brazil, Costa Rica, Panama, Peru, and Uruguay, asthma symptoms in children vary from 20% to 30%.

 In Kenya, it approaches 20%.

 In India, rough estimates indicate a prevalence of between 10% and 15% in children aged 5-11 years.

 The human and economic burden